Empower Your Practice

 • Keep it Current.
 Ensure all information, from lab results to appointment times, is updated promptly.
 An outdated portal quickly loses its value and can erode patient trust.

 • Adoption Rate.
-What percentage of your active patients have created a portal account?
-Aim for a steady increase month-on-month.
+Track what percentage of your active patients have created and are regularly using a portal account.

 2. Shared Decision-Making (SDM)